|Housing and Meals|

 Housing and Meals

 Students are housed in a homestay with an Ecuadorian family and thus gain exposure to daily life in Quito and have the opportunity to improve their Spanish language skills.
 Host families are carefully selected and are in frequent communication with the Resident Director.
 Students remaining on the program for the academic year have the option of living independently after their first term.
-All participants are provided with a meal allowance.

 - Minimum GPA : 2.75